Achronus/create-api-app/docs/getting-started/configure.md

 Inside the `root` directory access the `.env.local` file and follow the links to get your API keys.
 Simply add them at their corresponding location.

-The file will look similar to this:
+The file will look something like this:

+!!! note
+    Some API keys may be missing depending on the packages you have [`excluded`](installation.md#installation).

 ```python title=".env.local"
 # The URL to connect FastAPI and NextJS together - used in `frontend/next.config.mjs`